Knitting cables without a cable needle is easier than you might think.

 I'm going to show you the 4 stitch right cross cable stitch.

-And above are the 4 stitches I am working with.
+Step 1.
+These are the 4 stitches I am working with.

+Step 2.
 With your right needle push it through the front of the second 2 stitches on the left needle.
+Those 2 sts will remain on the right needle.
+The blue arrows show the 4 stitches I'm working with.

 It's okay stay calm.
 They're not going anywhere.

-With your left needle quickly slide it through the 2 live stitches.
+Step 4.
+Now with your left needle quickly slide it through the 2 live stitches.

+Step 5.
 Gently pull the left needle away from the right needle a bit.
-Then slip the 2 stitches from the right needle over to the left needle.

 And that's how to knit cables without a cable needle.
 It's honestly not that difficult and I found it easier than fiddling with the cable needle.